DavidElbakian579/poker/README.md

 board.push(getNewCard(deckOfCards));

-// Here we should write code for the programm here
+// Here we should write code for the programm